Maxim7ka/course-tg-bot/README.md

-You need to make a file "token.js" with
+You need to make a file "token.js" with:

 `
 module.exports = {
     token: 'your_token'